BennyThadikaran/stock-pattern/README.md

 - ~~Allow the user to skip plotting and output the symbol names.~~
 - ~~Improve the user interface and ability to pass watchlist files as arguments.~~

-- Make package available via pip.
-- Reduce code duplication.
-- Ability to scan all patterns in a single run.

 # Disclaimer